afellowcorn/sps_framework/docs/Writing/patrols.md

 	],
 	"fail_outcomes": [
 		{
 			"text": "Oof.
-The patrol didn’t do so hot.",
+The patrol didn't do so hot.",
 			"exp": 0,
 			"weight": 20,
 		}